Professional edition active

 • Instruct the patient to elevate an affected limb to prevent swelling, which may cause delayed healing or infection.

-• Follow up in about 24 hours.
-At the first follow-up visit, remove the dressing and reassess the burn for depth of injury and need for further debridement, then redress.
+• Instruct the patient to return for follow-up visit about 24 hours after initial burn care.
+At this visit, remove the dressing and reassess the burn for depth of injury and need for further debridement, then redress.
+Frequency of additional visits depend on several factors, discussed below.

 The timing and location (eg, clinic, home) of subsequent dressing changes depend on

-• Patient and family capability: Large burns, areas requiring awkward or complicated dressings, and patients with limited self-care skills, may need more frequent professional care and/or less frequent changes.
+• Patient and family ability to perform wound care: Large burns, wound locations requiring awkward or complicated dressings, and/or patients who are not able to manage wound care (with or without help of others at home), may need more frequent professional care and/or less frequent dressing changes.

 • The amount of exudate produced by the wound: Drier burns need less frequent dressing changes.

-For self-care, patients should gently remove the old dressing, rinse the wound with lukewarm tap water, and apply similar material as first used.
+For wound self-care, patients should wash hands with soap and water, gently remove the old dressing, rinse the wound with lukewarm tap water, and apply a similar dressing material as first used.

 Warnings and Common Errors When Debriding and Dressing a Burn